 Experience great shopping in boutique malls or edgy high streets and indulge in quality meals at some of the Asia-Pacific region’s greatest restaurants.
 From a humble flat white to a decadent dessert, be prepared for tastes to delight all palettes.

 A city that voraciously devours delicious food, world-class entertainment, sport games, arts and culture in equal measure, there is something for everyone in Australia’s ‘most European city’.
-Read our guides to discover a multitude of great attractions on the doorstep of Pan Pacific Melbourne.
+Read our guides to discover a multitude of Melbourne top attractions on the doorstep of Pan Pacific Melbourne.

 Theatres in Melbourne